The journey to unleash Africa's tech talent

 In Africa, youths don’t have the same opportunities

 But the reality is that in many parts of the world, the opportunity you have to determine your own destiny is limited by circumstances.
 By factors outside of your own control.
-In our search for software developers, we ended up on the African continent
+In our search for software developers, we ended up on the African continent.

 Our mission: 21st century jobs for African youths

-That’s why in 2015 we embarked on a mission to create 21st century jobs for African youths.
+As a result, in 2015 we embarked on a mission to create 21st century jobs for African youths.
 With the support of institutions like Dioraphte, Oxfam, the DOEN Foundation, Edukans and Triodos Bank we started Tunga.
 To help talented African youths get access to the cool tech jobs that define this generation.
 So that they can become independent and make their mark in the international economic marketplace.

 We connect African software developers to international teams and projects

 It aims to provide higher-income employment and access to new income opportunities to workers that otherwise might not be employed in that particular sector.
-For example, people in rural areas or in slums, people without access to education or educated individuals in areas of high unemployment.
+For instance, people in rural areas or in slums, people without access to education or educated individuals in areas of high unemployment.

 Our human-centered approach cuts both ways

 Our way of working allows us to do software outsourcing better than traditional players in the market.
 Users of outsourcing services are generally complaining about 2 things: quality and communication.
 Tunga works with highly motivated and loyal developers who are eager to learn and understand that meeting client expectations in terms of quality and communication is key.

 Moreover, our platform is set-up to help the developers be successful by matching only verified skills.
 We do this, by using best practice templates in project planning and specifying requirements.
 And by requiring them to report daily on progress and quality so that any hiccup can be dealt with early on.
 Consequently, they build experience and client relations.
 As a result, the African developers on our platform eventually can take charge of their own careers and ultimately their lives.
 And that’s exactly what we aim for.